An Online Short Course for Aspiring Family Herbalists

 Lesson 13: Start Working On Your Own Materia Medica

 A materia medica, or the materials of medicine, is a vital part of any herbologists repertoire and in this lesson you will learn how to start working on your own.

 Lesson 14: Spend Your Time Wisely When Building Your Materia Medica

 One of the most comprehensible ways of coming to terms with the vast range of herbal remedies available is to focus your attention on learning their actions on the body.
 This lesson is a continuation of the previous one.

-In this lesson you’ll learn how a Green Healer approaches two of the most common disorders afflicting modern mankind.
+In this module you’ll learn how a Green Healer approaches two of the most common disorders afflicting modern mankind.
 It’s also serves as a reference for your next battle with a cold or flu.
-But perhaps most importantly at the end of this lesson you’ll have a better understanding of the paradigm of the modern nature cure.
+But perhaps most importantly at the end of this module you’ll have a better understanding of the paradigm of the modern nature cure.